Some people find that sticking pins in a doll which looks like their boss can help relieve stress.

 Step forward today’s Big Deal with the popular Inn at Lathones – a 400 year-old former drovers’ stopover which has evolved into a much loved, four star inn boasting two AA Rosettes and an Eat Scotland award.

-With a colourful history which features ghosts, highwaymen and old sea salts, the atmospheric Inn at Lathones in Fife is perfect for an autumn or spring break.
+With a colourful history which features ghosts, highwaymen and old sea salts, the atmospheric Inn at Lathones, near St Andrews in Fife is perfect for an autumn or spring break.

-Today’s Big Deal is for two people to enjoy an overnight stay in a standard double or twin room with a full Scottish breakfast to set you up for the following day.
-Choose option 2 and you can enjoy a two consecutive night stay with breakfast served on both mornings while option 3 is for a three consecutive night stay on a B&B basis.
+Today’s Big Deal is for two people to enjoy a 2 or 3 night stay in a standard double or twin room with a full Scottish breakfast to set you up for the following day.

 Decorated in a comfortable, contemporary style, the rooms feature modern bathrooms; hot drinks facilities with fresh milk and satellite TV.

 The Inn is well known for its award-winning food and has been awarded two AA rosettes for fourteen years running.

 A full Scottish breakfast is included and, should you choose to book in to the restaurant or bar for other meals, you won’t be disappointed.